 Erotic Asphyxiation: Has taken to experimenting with this after Jim Dobbs dies.
 Her obsession with asphyxiation is especially unnerving, because that's how her sister Lisa died at the hands of Jim Dobbs.

 Lack of Empathy: This gets her thrown out of the house of the husband of the murdered judge.

 My God, What Have I Done?: Has this reaction when she fires a shot at a Juarez cop who was snooping around the prosecutor's hotel room.
-While this may not seem so severe as she and Marco were in danger, not only is she not authorized to use a weapon outside her jurisdiction, she was carrying one in a foreign country, and Sonya is very much by-the-rules.
+While this may not seem so important as she and Marco were in danger, not only is she not authorized to use a firearm outside her jurisdiction, she was carrying one in a foreign country and actually fired it, and Sonya is very much by-the-book, no-nonsense rules cop.

 Honor Before Reason: Despite having no obligation or expectation to do so, he returns a suitcase full of money to a ruthless drug lord.
 And then, just to make it clear that he's not a Corrupt Cop, he turns down a reward from said drug lord.

 Jumping Off the Slippery Slope:In the last scene of the first season, he asks Fausto to help him get at David Tate so he can kill him personally.
 Subverted in that, when the opportunity becomes available, Marco ultimately rejects the easier choice of killing David and instead puts his thumb in Tate's already injured eye, while damning him to suffer longer.

 Knight in Sour Armor: Admits that most murders aren't even investigated in Mexico, due to the sheer number of them.

 Heroic BSOD: After the incident that led to the arrest of Jack Childress